mjs/imapclient/README.rst

 Working on IMAPClient
 ---------------------
-The HACKING document contains information for those interested in improving IMAPClient and contributing back to the project.
+The HACKING.rst document contains information for those interested in improving IMAPClient and contributing back to the project.